A Guide To Housing Market And Real Estate Indicators

 Change In Aggregate

 The change in aggregate indicator refers to the dollar-amount change in the portion of real estate equity that homeowners control.
 A positive change in aggregate means that homeowners gain equity.
 A negative change in aggregate means that homeowners lose equity.

 The change in aggregate indicator helps diagnose the housing market as a whole.
 Positive changes in aggregate equity ownership usually mean that housing is affordable and homeowners are managing their loans well.
 If equity decreases, it means that more homes are going into foreclosure, and housing is less affordable.

 Underwater borrower indexes track the number of homeowners who owe more money on their home than it's worth.
 Underwater mortgages are home loans that are at a higher dollar value than the appraised value of the property.
 A mortgage loan can go underwater if a homeowner misses payments or if local property values fall.

 A rising number of underwater mortgages means that home prices are falling.
-It’s a general negative indicator of the overall health of the housing market.
+It’s a generally negative indicator of the overall health of the housing market.
 If the number of underwater borrowers falls, it means that the housing market is in recovery.

 National Homeownership Rate

 It’s wise to look at home affordability indexes and home price trends if you’re buying your first home.
 Rental affordability will be very important to you if you’re a landlord.
 Other national indicators (like aggregate ownership and national homeownership rates) can tell you more about the housing market on a national level.

-Home Buying - 5-minute read
+Home Buying - 9-minute read